What is a Good SAT Score?

 It does not serve in your best interest to waste 10 minutes on a question and then not be able to answer all the other questions in that section.

 One great way to use your time better is to enroll in a SAT prep course.
-We reviewed the best SAT prep courses to help our users find the best fit for them.
+There are many great providers out there, make sure to find one that fits your specific needs.

 Go Into the Test Fully Prepared and Well-Rested